Read in 2013

 remember reading it when I was in high school, but I don't know if I finished it.

-Ramona is a young Mexican-Indian woman who was adopted by her father's
+Ramona is a young Mexican-Indian woman who was adopted by her father's sister-in-law on

-into smaller and smaller reservations.
+smaller and smaller reservations.

 This is an ugly story of the destruction of Indian cultures